vcadillog/PPO-Mario-Bros-Tensorflow-2/README.md

   https://github.com/Kautenja/gym-super-mario-bros

 ### What to do now?
-* Implement meta learning and train in multiple enviroments for a more generalized actor.
+* Implement joint PPO and train in multiple enviroments for a more generalized actor.